darbymccauley/snap_spec/README.md

 # Leuschner_Spectrometer

-FPGA designs and control code for the UC Berkeley Leuschner Radio Observatory.
+Control code for the UC Berkeley Leuschner Radio Observatory spectrometer.

 Updates from previous spectromenter:
   - Upgrading control code from Python 2 to Python 3